infracost/docs/docs/cloud_pricing_api/api_usage.md

 ## What will you build?

 Whilst our main use-case for developing the Cloud Pricing API is the Infracost CLI, we're excited to see what the community does with this API.
-Please share your use-cases and issues with us on [GitHub](https://github.com/infracost/cloud-pricing-api/issues) or [Slack](https://www.infracost.io/community-chat) or [email](mailto:hello@infracost.io).
+Please share your use-cases and issues with us on [Slack](https://www.infracost.io/community-chat) or [email](mailto:hello@infracost.io).